-D Harmonic Minor scale
+D Harmonic Minor

-D Harmonic Minor scale for guitar presented by diagram.
+D Harmonic Minor scale for guitar.

 The D Harmonic Minor is a seven-note scale.
 Colored circles mark the tones in the diagram, the darker ones highlighting the root notes.
 In the two-octave pattern, the first note in the scale is on the 6th string, 10th fret.

-The scale displayed with its numeric formula, intervals and scale degrees.
+The scale displayed with its numeric formula, notes, intervals and scale degrees.

 The main chords that are related to this scale are the following:

 The tones in these chords correspond to the tones of the D Harmonic Minor scale in which Dm is the tonic triad and DmM7 the tonic 7th chord.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

 The D Harmonic Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard from the first note to the next octave.
 Written as semi-notes: 2 - 1 - 2 - 2 - 1 - 3 - 1.
 Written as steps: whole, half, whole, whole, half, whole and a half, half.